 We all have a childhood dream.
 Something we longed for...beg, pleaded, prayed for...

 My first word was horse.
 From the first moment I pointed up at the furry, four-legged animal and firmly said its proper name, my mother knew she was in trouble.
-A while later, when I was smart enough to know what a horse needed – food and a place to stand – I pointed out the vacant parking space in front of hour Virginia townhouse.
+Once I was smart enough to know what a horse needed – food and a place to stand – I pointed out the vacant parking space in front of hour Virginia townhouse.
 It was all very logical to me.
 I wanted a pony, and we had a place to put one.
 So I asked my parents almost weekly and prayed to God every night to bring me a pony.
-Thus, I’ve had a passion for horses all my life.

 Though my parents promised to one day purchase me a horse, at the age of sixteen I became very entrepreneurial and applied to be a stable hand at the barn where I was taking riding lessons.
-Shortly after starting my work, one of the lesson horses came up for auction, and with the $375 dollars I had saved, I purchased the thoroughbred mare aptly named for adventure “Calamity Jane.”
-My dream became reality; my “what if” was now an “is.”
+Shortly after starting my work, one of the lesson horses came up for auction, and with the $375 dollars I had saved from working, I purchased the thoroughbred mare aptly named for adventure “Calamity Jane.”
+My dream became reality; my “what if” was now real.
 I could tell everyone that C.J. is my horse.
 She was all mine.
 And she knew it too.

 C.J. was “privately-owned.”
 Dressed in all new hunter green tack, she pranced around the paddock like Queen Bee and chased all the other mares away so she would be brought in first.
 My greatest day was when I went through the tack trailer, threw open the back door near the mare’s paddock, heard C.J. whiny when she saw me and come galloping up the field.
 Everyday afterward, as soon as the back door opened she’d come running.
 We had great adventures together, just like I dreamed, and my horse was my best friend.
 She’d listen when I needed to vent and quietly munch her hay; she’d nip at my coat when she wanted attention, and nudge me we I needed to “snap out” of a bad mood.
 C.J. was everything I ever wanted in a horse.
 But the dream only lasted a year.